 COMAR – The Code of Maryland Regulations, as from time to time amended, including any successor provisions.

 Commercial – When used in conjunction with a use shall mean the use is open to the general public and a fee is charged by the owner, lessee, or licensee for a service or a product.

 Community Center – A place, structure, area, or other facility used for providing religious, fraternal, social, and/or recreational programs generally open to the public and designed to accommodate and serve significant segments of the community.
 Such facilities may include meetings rooms, recreation rooms, dining & kitchen facilities and day care centers.
 Such facilities are not operated primarily for profit.

-Comprehensive or Master Plan – The duly adopted Comprehensive Plan of the Town of Easton.
+Comprehensive Plan – The duly adopted Comprehensive Plan of the Town of Easton.

-Condominium – An estate in real property consisting of an undivided interest in common with other owners in a portion of a parcel of real property, together with a separate interest in space in a building, such as an apartment or office, established pursuant to Section 11-101 of the Maryland Annotated Code Real Property Article.
+Condominium – An estate in real property consisting of an undivided interest in common with other owners in a portion of a parcel of real property, together with a separate interest in space in a building, such as an apartment or office, established pursuant to MD Real Prop Code § 11-101 (2019).
 A condominium may include, in addition, a separate interest in other portions of such real property.